Next Start

-When strength and stability is needed, plastics are mixed with additional fibers.
+When strength and stability are needed, plastics are mixed with additional fibers.
 Unreinforced plastics are typically used in places like door trim and body molding.

 Regardless of the type of plastic being used and where it’s located, these parts will likely need repair or replacement when a vehicle is involved in an accident.
-There’s a lot that goes into the process of fixing plastic automotive parts — keep reading to find out more!
+There’s a lot that goes into automotive plastic repair — keep reading to find out more!

 Auto Body Plastic Repair Products